Manson Family Vacation: Release

 The film premiered at South by Southwest on March 16, 2015.
 Shortly after, Netflix acquired distribution rights to the film.
 In June 2015, The Orchard acquired distribution rights to the film.
 The film was released on video on demand on October 6, 2015.
 It was released on Netflix on October 27, 2015.

 Critical reception

 Manson Family Vacation received positive reviews from film critics.
-It holds a 93% approval rating on review aggregator website Rotten Tomatoes, based on 15 reviews, with an average rating of 6.9/10.
+It holds a 100% approval rating on review aggregator website Rotten Tomatoes, based on 13 reviews.

 Justin Chang of Variety gave the film a positive review writing: "It’s a measure of the film’s dramatic balance as well as its emotional integrity that both of these men will wind up eliciting the viewer’s sympathy and scorn at different points, so that by the end of 'Manson Family Vacation,' we have arrived alongside them at a crucial point of transition and understanding — not the most surprising destination, perhaps, but one that feels entirely earned."